ericbauer55/projecteuler50/README.md

 # Project Euler 50
 I love Project Euler!
 It was one of the puzzle sites (besides Rosalind) I found early in my programming days.
 Especially in late High School and early college, I would work on various PE problems in C or C++ to try to learn algorithms.
 It is always a good idea to revisit them when you can.
 I have no idea if I have worked on problem 50 before, so it is fresh enough to try again in Python.
+I'm also going to try to employ TDD (Test-driven Development) on this quick project, so I learn something regardless.

 The full description of the problem can be found on the [problem page](https://projecteuler.net/problem=50) but essentially, I need to write a program that will do the following: